 DFM was positive between the photic zone (160m) and 500 m, meaning that less small flux attenuated than would be expected from the PRiSM model in this region (Figure 7).
 There was some variability in the DFM parameter between casts.
 A general additive model (GAM) that showed that the variability in DFM was statistically significantly related to depth (p < 10-5), day of the study (p = 0.002), but not to hour of the day (p = 0.051), with these factors together explaining 41.6% of the variance, as measured by R2.
 DFM was highest shallower in the water column (Figure S12A), highest near day 10 and lower at the beginning and end of the study (Figure S12B).
 A GAM that only explored the effect of depth accounted for 27% of the variance.
 Comparing a GAM that accounted for study day and depth to one that only accounted for depth effects showed an increase in R2 value of 11%, suggesting that study day accounts for 11% of the variance, after accounting for depth.
 Comparing the model that accounts for depth, day and hour to one that only accounts for depth and day, suggests that hour of the day, while not statistically significant, could explains an additional 3% of the variance.

 Below 500 m, DFM was negative.
-There were only two casts that reached below 500 m at this station, and so an analysis of the dynamics of DFM in this region is not possible.
-At P16 Station 100, DFM was positive between the base of the photic zone and 350m and negative below 350 m (Figure S9C).
+There were only two casts that reached below 500 m at this station, and so an analysis of the dynamics of DFM in this region is not possible